 Length of Time: 5 to 7 hours

-When to go: This hike is open when Going-to-the-Sun Road is open, usually late June/early July to the middle of October.
+When to Go: This hike is open when Going-to-the-Sun Road is open, usually late June/early July to the middle of October.
 Check the status here.

 The Highline Trail is a point-to-point hike.
 Take advantage of the free park shuttle to get back to your car.

 This hike can be done in either direction.
-Most people start at Logan Pass and end at the Loop.
+Most people start at Logan Pass and end at The Loop.
 Doing it in this direction makes it a more enjoyable, overall downhill hike.

 Hiking the Highline Trail Out-and-Back: You can do this hike out-and-back from Logan Pass, saving yourself a trip on the park shuttle.
 I recommend turning around at or before you reach Glacier Park Chalet.
 If you turn around at Glacier Park Chalet, this becomes almost 16 miles in length.
 However, you can turn around whenever you like.